Mohitmhatre32/Weatherprob/readme.md

-Of course.
-A great README is the "front door" to your project.
-For a competition, it's one of the most critical pieces of your submission.
-It needs to be clear, comprehensive, and impressive.

-This README is structured to tell the story of your project, showcase its features, and make it easy for judges and other developers to understand and run your code.

-Instructions:

-Create a new file named README.md in the absolute root of your project folder (my-weather-app/).

-Copy and paste the entire block of Markdown code below into that file.

-Crucially, replace the placeholder text like [your-app-url.vercel.app], [Link to a GIF Demo], and [Your Name] with your actual information.

-code
-Markdown
-download
-content_copy
-expand_less
 # WeatherProb: Historical Weather Probability Insights

 > Plan your future, historically.
 An advanced weather analytics dashboard powered by NASA Earth Observation Data.